emanf/eDock/README.md

 # eDock

-**A desktop dock for running open‑source Python apps directly from source code.**

-Build apps.
-Drop them into the dock.
-Launch, inspect, and improve them.

----

-## What is eDock?

 eDock is a Python desktop dock that sits on the edge of your screen and gives you quick access to small apps and tools.

 Each icon in the dock is a real Python app.

-These apps are not packaged into closed binaries.
-They run directly from their source code, which means users and developers can:

-- launch apps instantly from the dock
-- inspect how each app works
-- edit the source code
-- improve or customize apps
-- build and share their own apps

 eDock is designed for an open app ecosystem where every app stays accessible, readable, and extensible.